 I was going to use my jigsaw to cut the groove, but I realized that this is a tool for savages, so I swapped bases in my router and installed a parallel fence.

-Slightly more than a half way through it cut the MDF from both sides and the groove was ready to be finished by a freehand routing.
+Slightly more than halfway through it cut the MDF from both sides and the groove was ready to be finished by a freehand routing.
 It came out quite nice.

 Attaching the plywood, clamping, drilling holes and of course countersinking.

-After I finished sanding it (1 minute job), I had to try it out!
+After I finished sanding it (a 1-minute job), I had to try it out!

 And there it is – a successor of my thickness sander.
 Less dust, improved accuracy and speed.
 It’s also smaller and easier to store.